The Ultimate Newlywed Checklist

 - Meet with a financial planner to discuss financial goals

-When it comes to checks: 4checks.com and Checks Unlimited both have awesome prices on checks.
-If you’re feeling fancy you can put your wedding photos ON your checks.
-Yes, I’m being serious.
+When it comes to checks: Bank Checks Plus has awesome prices on checks.
+And, if you’re feeling fancy you can put your wedding photos ON your checks.
+Yes, I’m totally serious.
 You likely paid a pretty penny for those pics, so why not plaster them on ALL THE THINGS, even the checks you use to pay your mortgage.
 The accounting department at your bank is sure to swoon over them.
 You know you wanna…

 Newlywed Future Planning Tasks